linode/docs/docs/guides/game-servers/multicraft-on-ubuntu/index.md

 1. In your local web browser, navigate to `http://192.0.2.0/multicraft/`, replacing `192.0.2.0` with your Linode's IP address or domain name.
 Click `Servers`.

 1. At this time you must accept the Multicraft EULA.
-A pop-up window will appear.
+A pop-up window appears.
 By clicking Close you are indicating your agreement to the EULA here: `http://www.multicraft.org/eula.txt`.
 Click Close.

        [![Multicraft EULA.](multicraft-eula-popup.png)](multicraft-eula-popup.png)